Free FAFSA Guide

 FAFSA Dependency Status vs. IRS Dependents

-It doesn’t matter whether or not your parents claim you as a dependent (exemption) on their federal income tax return.
+It doesn’t matter if your parents claim you as a dependent on their federal tax return.
 Being a dependent on a tax return doesn’t affect your dependency status on the FAFSA.

-You could be financially self-sufficient and file your own federal income tax returns, but still be considered a dependent student on the FAFSA.
+You could be financial self-sufficient, file your own tax return, live on your own, but still be considered a dependent student on the FAFSA.

-If you are considered a dependent student and you have unusual circumstances, you can request a dependency override to receive independent student status.
-Contact your school’s financial aid administrator to find out if you qualify.
+If you are considered a dependent student and you have unusual circumstances (usually extreme), you may be able to request a dependency override to receive independent student status.
+An important note, unusual circumstances are discretionary and granted on a case-by-case basis.
+Contact your financial aid administrator to find out if you qualify.